 - RX 6_Rotation Blocks 9 & 10* (8)

 *Specific rotations are scheduled through the Experiential Education Office.
-Students must take 10 rotations during the 10 rotation blocks for a total of 40 credit hours of rotations by the end of the spring semester.
+You must complete 10 rotations during the 10 rotation blocks for a total of 40 credit hours of rotations by the end of the spring semester.

-Experiential rotations allow students to demonstrate acquired knowledge, skills, and attitudes in a professional setting.
-Students are required to complete 12 one-month experiential rotations of 160 hours each.
+Experiential rotations allow you to demonstrate acquired knowledge, skills, and attitudes in a professional setting.
+You will complete 12 one-month experiential rotations of 160 hours each.
 You will complete two Introductory Pharmacy Practice Experiences (IPPEs) before commencing a series of 10 Advanced Pharmacy Practice Experiences (APPEs) in the following areas: